mrafayaleem/mrafayaleem.github.io/_posts/2016-03-19-interfacing-jython-with-kafka.md

 ```
 You should be in the repo directory right now with your `virtualenv` already activated.

-The project layout as follows:
+The project layout is as follows:

 ```
 .